 7. Nominate a date night; relationships are not just about sex, romance can be key.

 8. Be honest with each other.
 Speaking about ED is the time to lay your cards on the table and talk frankly about how life is going; stress and depression can be big players where ED is concerned, as can drugs and alcohol.
+When you become honest, you can suggest using butt plugs as alternative for ED.
+With this, you can practice BDSM with the slave plugged with butt plug.

 9. Do some background reading on ED and the affected partner or the other person in the relationship may recognise that the presenting problem represents far more than not being able to perform.
 It could be the symptoms of an underlying medical issue so don’t dismiss it.

 10. Interact with a health care professional face-to-face or online to find out what treatments are available.
+Some include therapy with adult friends using butt plugs as part of the play.
+This way, the brain gets rebooted setting a lower standard of sex environment.